sAjibuu/SQL-login-bypass/README.md

 # SQL-login-bypass
-Brute forcing login pages with SQL Injection queries with cURL
+Brute force login pages with SQL Injection queries with cURL

 Make sure you do not forget to add single quotes to some fields!